Brunolf Baade: The Soviet Union

 The Soviets had their own plans for postwar Germany.
 In fall 1945, Baade was mandated by the Soviet Military Administration to reconstruct the Junkers research facilities, using whatever remained of the wreckage in Dessau factory.
 The physical assets having been removed by the Americans, the Soviets were chiefly dependent on the "intellectual property" that could be extracted from plant personnel.
 Engineering and production specialists were required to write down everything they could remember.
 In the end, more than 2,000 written reports were prepared and shipped to the Soviet Union, though as matters turned out, the subsequent research of the Junkers engineers would be of greater value than their memories of the past.

 Progress resumed on the company's advanced jet-engined designs, and work began on rebuilding the former Junkers factory at Dessau.
-On 22 October 1946, however, Soviet troops appeared outside the houses of selected company personnel who were given four hours to pack their possessions and prepare for a two-week journey by truck to a village north of Moscow, and close to Dubna, called Podberezye (Подберезье).
+On 22 October 1946, however, as part of Operation Osoaviakhim, Soviet troops appeared outside the houses of selected company personnel who were given four hours to pack their possessions and prepare for a two-week journey by truck to a village north of Moscow, and close to Dubna, called Podberezye (Подберезье).
 Some were accompanied by their wives, while for others, their families followed a few weeks later.
 When they arrived, they were confronted by a large complex of otherwise abandoned military buildings containing a considerable quantity of machinery that the Soviets had managed to gather from various formerly German aircraft manufacturing facilities.
 Never had any doubt existed that the Soviets viewed formerly German military-industrial assets in their occupation zone as Soviet property, and while their commitment to progress on the advanced aircraft design for which Junkers was known was genuine enough, it now transpired that further work would be undertaken in the Soviet Union.
 Whether Baade was one of those abruptly transported or whether he was already in the Soviet Union is unclear.
 In any event, Baade, whose talents for leadership and for charming people were not in doubt, quickly emerged as the leader of the relocated German engineers, and as a man whom the Soviets were in large part prepared to trust.
 Unlike the other German engineers in Podberezye, Baade was apparently allowed to move freely, and was even seen, early in 1947, on holiday in the Crimea, while the other Germans aircraft specialists had no choice but to shiver through the coldest winter the Moscow region had known for many years.